 A needle in a haystack.
 That’s what looking for the Esmereldas Woodstar is like.

 It’s our last day birding along the western coast of Ecuador with our guide, José.
 There’s really only one place you’d find the second-smallest hummingbird in the world, and that would be south of the Río Ayampe in Machalilla National Park near Puerto Lopez and where locals call the tiny bird, “Estrellita” or “little star.”

 But we were late.
 This rare and endangered little hummer only hangs out in the area between December and March and we were there in early April and no one seems to know where it goes for the rest of the year.

 Yet we still look.

 We walk amid the different shades of green that surround us.
 Fig trees.
 Cecropia trees.
 Leaves as big as tennis racquets and leaves spread out like pin wheels.
 Trees entertwined with other trees.
 Little leaves, dead leaves, the occasional flowers poking out.
-The flowers are where we mostly look for the barely 2 1/2 inch bird, and José listens for a rapid chit-chit-cheet sound.
+The flowers are where the barely 2 1/2 inch bird might be, and José listens for a rapid chit-chit-cheet sound.
 We walk, we stop, we listen, we look.
 The slightest movement in the leaves is sometimes a clue, sometimes a trick.